Overview

 The MFA (Multiple Factor Analysis) summary allows you to review inertia extracted within the MFA.
 Inertia extracted represents the amount of variance explained by the dimensions.

-RV Coefficient
+RV Coefficients

-The RV coefficient sheet represents the panel consensus configuration vs. each assessor configuration (after optimal scaling).
+The RV coefficients sheet represents the panel consensus configuration vs. each assessor configuration (after optimal scaling).
 The coefficient ranges from 0-1 with 0 meaning no correlation and 1 meaning strong correlation (i.e. what is the individual’s correlation to the panel).

 Panelist coordinates

-The panelist coordinates sheet provides one graph per sample set.
+The Panelist coordinates sheet provides one graph per sample set.
 These graphs use panelists' raw data to plot the placement of products on the mapping area.
 The panelists are displayed with green markers while panel is displayed with black markers.

 Correlation Circle Graphs